Internal bicategories: Motivating examples

-We discuss an organizational framework, namely weak higher categories internal to a higher category of strict higher categories, that accommodates the aforementioned examples coming from local geometry and local algebra.
+We now discuss an organizational framework, namely weak higher categories internal to a higher category of strict higher categories, that accommodates all the aforementioned examples.

 A strict $n$-category has \emph{morphisms}, which, like functions, compose in a strictly associative manner.
-A weak $n$-category has \emph{cells}, the composition of which, like the gluing of bordisms, is only weakly associative.
-We observe that by mixing cells and morphisms, one finds a family of notions of $n$-category intermediate between the strict and weak extremes---we might refer to these notions loosely as semiweak higher categories.
+A weak $n$-category has \emph{cells}, the composition of which is only weakly associative.
+We observe that by mixing cells and morphisms, one finds a family of notions of $n$-category intermediate between the strict and weak extremes.
 These types of $n$-category are conveniently described as weak $k$-categories internal to the $(n-k+1)$-category of strict $(n-k)$-categories.

-We begin with $0$-categories and work our way up.
-A small $0$-category is simply a set, and there is no composition operation to characterize as strictly or weakly associative.
-A $1$-categorical structure has both objects and $1$-arrows, and in principle we might ask whether the $1$-arrows compose strictly.
-However, in this degenerate case there are no $2$-arrows to give meaning to weakly associative composition, and the usual notion of $1$-category is both maximally strict and maximally weak: $1$-categories and unicategories are identical notions.
+We begin with $1$-categories and work our way up.
+A $1$-categorical structure has only objects and $1$-arrows, and in principle we might ask whether the $1$-arrows compose strictly.
+However, in this case there are no $2$-arrows to give meaning to weakly associative composition, and the usual notion of 1-category is both maximally strict and maximally weak.